Crime in Puerto Rico: Crime in the 1990s

 Perceptions about widespread crime triggered political turmoil and sustained pressure for the authorities to change their approaches, often involving a doubling-down of anti-drug crackdowns.
 In the early 1990s, notably, law enforcement began specifically targeting white collar drug users.
 A government chief of staff remarked that the police had witnessed "housewives who go to these [drug distribution] spots with their children in the car" and vowed to send a strong message.

 The broad, strict approach of the island's government has been known as the "iron fist" (mano dura contra el crimen or simply mano dura).
-In 1993, Governor Pedro Rosselló summed up government efforts by remarking, "They have incited a war, and they'll get it: let criminals know that our patience is gone" (Nos han pedido guerra y guerra tendrán.
+In 1993, Governor Pedro Rosselló summed up government efforts by remarking, "They have asked us for war and war is what they will get.
+Let the criminal know: our pateince has run out."
+(Nos han pedido guerra y guerra tendrán.
 Que lo sepa el criminal: nuestra paciencia se acabó.).
 During the first month of that year alone, a total of 104 murders took place.
 Specific changes in the anti-crime efforts have included assigning police officers with more weapons and targeted intervention of the National Guard in certain places.

 However, Puerto Rican efforts generally proved inadequate in stopping widespread drug trafficking in the latter part of the 20th century.
 The government had not just expanded employment levels and general funding for jailing and policing but also undergone a kind of militarization in its organization.
 Specific strategies included longer sentences for criminals, increased funding for officer equipment, and the construction of new prisons.
 From 1992 to 1998, the island's budget for policing approximately doubled.
 Yet progress remained mostly elusive.
 Public opinion viewed the island's law enforcement situation in critical terms.
 In 1997, a major national poll found that a 68% majority believed that crime had gotten "much worse" over the previous five years.

 In response to pervasive crime, local law enforcement attempted to integrate their efforts with U.S. federal agencies, especially with fighting trafficking in mind.
 The U.S. Coast Guard and Drug Enforcement Administration (DEA) both reinforced their presence on the island during the 1990s, setting up connections that remained years later.
 Nonetheless, challenges such as police corruption have frequently complicated matters as different groups attempt to work with each other.
 The Puerto Rico Police Department (PRPD), the territory's primary law enforcement agency, has been tarnished by multiple scandals over officer misconduct up to and including outright criminal activity.